 Status Credits are earned on a rolling 12-month cycle, unlike Qantas which utilises a fixed anniversary date.
 A rolling cycle means you just need to earn enough Status Credits in any 12-month period to move up, rather than doing it within a fixed date period.

-Once you have achieved status, you then have 12 months from that day to maintain your status or move up to the next level.
+Once you’ve achieved status, you then have 12 months from that day to maintain your status or move up to the next level.
 Every time you reach a new tier, the 12-month counter resets.

 What are Virgin Australia eligible sectors?